confluence gantt chart

 visor color coding

-While it doesn’t offer a Gantt chart, you can find a simple Roadmap Planner in Confluence.
+While Confluence’s Roadmap Planner doesn’t offer a robust Gantt chart, it does provide a simple roadmap visualization.
 It’s a very DIY system – you’ll have to add in all your data manually, so it’s not the best choice for extensive data sets.
 However, if you want a quick, easy way to share a basic roadmap, this might be for you.

 Here’s how to add it to your Confluence spaces: